stratzilla/metaheuristic-training-networks/README.md

  $ ./results_collection.sh <arg>
 ```

-This will train a hundred networks of each type, concatenate the results into a master CSV file, use R perform various statistical tests, then use `gnuplot` to make a master plot comparing each training technique.
-All results are found in `\results`.
+This will train a hundred networks of each type, concatenate the results into a master CSV file, use R to perform various statistical tests, then use `gnuplot` to make a master plot comparing each training technique.
 You can edit this file manually to change how many runs per network and how many concurrent runs (default is `100` and `10` respectively, chosen for my system configuration, yours may differ).

+Results from `results.collection.sh` are saved to the `/results` directory:

+- `/results/csv` is the raw CSV data collected for error per epoch per run
+- `/results/plots` is the error curves plotted per training method
+- `/results/statistics` is ANOVA and Tukey Range Test results performed using data as samples

 Both single execution and automation scripts use these for `<arg>`: